-- (a) A preoperational monitoring program shall be conducted to provide basic environmental data on the disposal site characteristics and to determine the pre-existing background radiation levels.
+(a) A preoperational monitoring program shall be conducted to provide basic environmental data on the disposal site characteristics and to determine the pre-existing background radiation levels.
 At the time a license application is submitted, a preoperational monitoring program shall have been conducted to provide basic environmental data on the disposal site characteristics.
 The data shall include information about the ecology, meteorology, climate, hydrology, geology, geochemistry, and seismology of the disposal site.
-For those characteristics that are subject to seasonal variation, data must cover at least a 12 month period. - (b) During the land disposal facility site construction and operation, the licensee shall maintain a monitoring program where: - (1) Measurements and observations shall be made and recorded to provide data to evaluate the potential health and environmental impacts during both the construction and the operation of the facility, and to enable the evaluation of long-term effects and the need for mitigative measures; and - (2) The monitoring program shall be capable of providing early warning of releases of radionuclides before they reach the disposal site boundary. - (c) After the disposal site is closed, the licensee responsible for postoperational surveillance of the disposal site shall maintain a monitoring program where: - (1) The monitoring program is based on the operating history and the closure and stabilization of the disposal site; and
+For those characteristics that are subject to seasonal variation, data must cover at least a 12 month period.

+(b) During the land disposal facility site construction and operation, the licensee shall maintain a monitoring program where:

+- (1) Measurements and observations shall be made and recorded to provide data to evaluate the potential health and environmental impacts during both the construction and the operation of the facility, and to enable the evaluation of long-term effects and the need for mitigative measures; and - (2) The monitoring program shall be capable of providing early warning of releases of radionuclides before they reach the disposal site boundary.

+(c) After the disposal site is closed, the licensee responsible for postoperational surveillance of the disposal site shall maintain a monitoring program where:

-(2) The monitoring program shall be capable of providing early warning of releases of radionuclides before they reach the disposal site boundary, and shall include sufficient numbers, types and locations of wells to permit detection of groundwater radioactive contamination.
+- (1) The monitoring program is based on the operating history and the closure and stabilization of the disposal site; and - (2) The monitoring program shall be capable of providing early warning of releases of radionuclides before they reach the disposal site boundary, and shall include sufficient numbers, types and locations of wells to permit detection of groundwater radioactive contamination.

 History Note: Authority G.S.
-104E-7; 104E-10(b); 104E-25; 104E-26;
+104E-7; 104E-10(b); 104E-25; 104E-26; Eff.
+December 1, 1987;

-15A NCAC 11 .1232 VARIANCE
+10A NCAC 15.1232 VARIANCE

 History Note: Authority G.S.
-104E-7; 104E-9(3); 104E-10(b); 104E-25; 104E-26;

-Eff.
-December 1, 1987;
+104E-7; 104E-9(3); 104E-10(b); 104E-25; 104E-26; Eff.
+December 1, 1987; Repealed Eff.

-Repealed Eff.
 July 1, 1990 in accordance with G.S.
-150B-59(c).
+150B-59(c); Transferred and Recodified from 15A NCAC 11 .1232 Eff.
+February 1, 2015.

-15A NCAC 11 .1233 WASTE CLASSIFICATION AND CHARACTERISTICS
+10A NCAC 15 .1233 WASTE CLASSIFICATION AND CHARACTERISTICS

-- (a) Waste shall be classified in accordance with provisions of Rule .1650 of this Chapter. - (b) Waste shall meet the applicable characteristics prescribed in Rule .1651 of this Chapter. - (c) Each container of waste shall be labelled in accordance with provisions of Rule .1652 of this Chapter.
+(a) Waste shall be classified in accordance with provisions of Rule .1650 of this Chapter.

+(b) Waste shall meet the applicable characteristics prescribed in Rule .1651 of this Chapter.

+(c) Each container of waste shall be labelled in accordance with provisions of Rule .1652 of this Chapter.

 History Note: Authority G.S.
-104E-7; 104E-10(b); 104E-25; 104E-26;

-Eff.
-December 1, 1987;
+104E-7; 104E-10(b); 104E-25; 104E-26; Eff.
+December 1, 1987; Amended Eff.
+January 1, 1994; Transferred and Recodified from 15A NCAC 11 .1233 Eff.
+February 1, 2015.

-15A NCAC 11 .1234 INSTITUTIONAL REQUIREMENTS
+10A NCAC 15 .1234 INSTITUTIONAL REQUIREMENTS